YasminaaAyman/Simple-Image-Processing-with-opencv/README.md

 and paste it here "https://nbviewer.jupyter.org/"

 ### The content of the project:
-1. Read an image using opencv
+1. Read an image using opencv <br>
   a.
-Convert image from BGR to RGB without opencv
+Convert image from BGR to RGB without opencv<br>
   b.
-Convert image from BGR to graysacle without opencv
+Convert image from BGR to graysacle without opencv<br>
 2. Convert from RGB to BGR
 3. Convert from RGB to grayscale
 4. Convert from BGR to grayscale